suchialex/CINS3002-CW11/instructions.md

   <summary>✅ Create staff1 object and print</summary>

   - Inside staff_ops body
-  - Create new staff, by creating an object of the Staff class and call it staff1
-  - Set name = Ian West, phone = 3183421158, email = iwest@ed.edu, department = IT, pay = 55000, role = admin
+  - Create variables s_id = 5646, name = Ian West, phone = 3183421158, email = iwest@ed.edu, department = IT, pay = 55000, role = admin
-  - Pass arguments name, phone, email, major, department, pay, role when you create the object staff1
+  - Create new staff, by creating an object of the Staff class and call it staff1 (by passing above variables as arguments)
   - Call the str method and print all the details of staff1
 </details>

 <details>
   <summary>✅ Create staff2 object and print</summary>

-  - Create another student object and call it staff2
-  - Set name = Gwen Taylor, phone = 3181521356, email = gtaylor@ed.edu, department = OMC, pay = 58000, role = supervisor
+  - Create variables s_id = 5647, name = Gwen Taylor, phone = 3181521356, email = gtaylor@ed.edu, department = OMC, pay = 58000, role = supervisor
-  - Pass arguments name, phone, email, major, department, pay, role when you create the object staff2
+  - Create another student object and call it staff2 (by passing above variables as arguments)
   - Call the str method and print all the details of staff2
 </details>

 <details>
   <summary>✅ Change the values of the objects</summary>

-  - Change staff2’s email to taylor@ed.edu
+  - Change staff2’s email to taylor@ed.edu (Can you?
+If no, why not?)
   - Change staff1’s department to OIT
   - Get staff2’s name and print it
   - Get staff1’s pay and print it